SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 I would say this is a time of deep shame for the United States.
 But really, we've been behaving shamefully since the Republicans began their descent into madness at the time of Reagan.
 It's just _obvious_ now.

-If you support any Republican, for any office, under any circumstance, you are enabling the worst of them.
+If you support even the best of Republicans, for any office, under any circumstance, you are enabling the worst of them.
 You are complicit.
 Please don't do that.

 ## Going forward

 <img src="{{ site.baseurl
 }}/images/2021-01-06-dems-win-repubs-insurrection-ap-dems-win-georgia.jpg" width="400" height="409" alt="AP: Warnock &amp; Ossof win Georgia" title="AP: Warnock &amp; Ossof win Georgia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>

-Still&amp; the AP has officially called the Georgia run-offs for the Senate in favor of Warnock and Ossof.
-The Democrats will control the Senate as soon as they can be sworn in, presumably tomorrow.
+Still&hellip; the AP has officially called the Georgia run-offs for the Senate in favor of Warnock and Ossof. <sup id="fn8a">[[8]](#fn8)</sup> The Democrats will control the Senate as soon as they can be sworn in, presumably tomorrow.
 With control of the House and the Presidency, this means the adults will soon be back in charge.

 On the other hand, as the inimitable PZ Myers put it earlier today
-<sup id="fn8a">[[8]](#fn8)</sup>, these were shamefully close races.
+<sup id="fn9a">[[9]](#fn9)</sup>, these were shamefully close races.
 Almost 50% of
 Georgians looked at the last 4 years, and decided for more of the same.
 I [expressed a similar sentiment here about the presidential election]({{ site.baseurl }}/unsatisfactory-election/).